ULUdev/rsweb/README.md

 ## Installation
 `rsweb` has a docker image `uludev/rsweb:latest` which will run an `x86_64` executable.
-It expects a configuration file to be in `/etc/rsweb/rsweb.config.toml`.
+It expects a configuration file to be in `/etc/rsweb/rsweb.config.toml` and it will log to `/var/log/rsweb/latest.log`.

 ## Configuration
 An example configuration looks like this: